phillymg/README-Generator/README.md

 ## Contributing

-There ar eno contribution guidelines.
+There are no contribution guidelines.

 ## Tests